jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 A few months back, I set out a goal to learn TypeScript deeply in 3 months.
 And [I did it](https://twitter.com/jsjoeio/status/1250490760362774529)!
 Since then, others have asked how they can do the same.
 This guide will provide you with a framework.
 It's called the **Fast Framework**.

 Imagine you're in Mario Kart and racing on a new map.
-You will only have achieved your goal if you cross the finish line.
-Taking this analogy, the framework can be broken into three phases:
+Your goal is to cross the finish line.
+Taking this analogy, we break the framework into three phases:

 - Make your Map - Vision / Timeframe / Timeline / Organization
 - Stay on Track -  Accountability / Momentum / Sharing / Focus